-- 3.15 Progress on allocated sites is set out in Table 3.7 below.
+3.15 Progress on allocated sites is set out in Table 3.7 below.
 2013/14 saw the first completions on the strategic site at Newbury Racecourse, with the first phase of 421 dwellings completed by March 2016 and the second phase of 366 units completed in 2018/19.
-Work is well underway on the third phase of the development. - 3.16 Progress on Sandleford Park has been slower than anticipated in the Core Strategy.
+Work is well underway on the third phase of the development.

+3.16 Progress on Sandleford Park has been slower than anticipated in the Core Strategy.
 A supplementary planning document for Sandleford Park, which provides guidelines for a planning application, was adopted in September 2013 and updated in March 2015 to ensure that the development and the associated infrastructure is delivered in a comprehensive manner.
 Applications were refused in November and December 2017, as significant objections, particularly related to highways, had not been resolved.
+Outline applications are currently pending determination.

-New applications were submitted in April 2019. - 3.17 The Housing Site Allocations DPD was adopted in May 2017.
-Of the sites allocated in the plan, and in the Stratfield Mortimer NDP, 16 had been granted permission by March 2019 with a total of 818 dwellings permitted.
-Several applications were pending determination at January 2020.
+3.17 The Housing Site Allocations DPD was adopted in May 2017.
+Of the 27 sites allocated in the plan and in the Stratfield Mortimer NDP, 19 had been granted permission by March 2020 with a total of 1,175 dwellings permitted.
+Several applications were pending determination at January 2021.